luisgerhorst/instachat/README.md

+# Features

+- messages of online clients stored in Array
+- one message per client with the value of his test field

 send.js sends the message (using jQuery Ajax) to server.js that creates an array with all users in it. load.js send's a request to server which creates the html with the values of the array and returns it to the client.

 # Guidance